Tails86/ansi-string/README.md

 # Right justify with width of 100, formatted with underline and colored red.
 # By default, all fill characters will take on the first character's formatting.
 print("{:>100:underline;red}".format(ansi_str))

-# The space character after the colon is the fill character.
+# The character after the first colon is the fill character.
 The following minus
 # sign means that the fill character won't take on the first character's
 # formatting like it did above.
 print("{: ->100:underline;red}".format(ansi_str))

 # No justification settings, formatted bold and red
 print("{::bold;red}".format(ansi_str))

 # No justification settings, formatted bold and red
 print("{::bold;rgb(255, 0, 0)}".format(ansi_str))

 # No justification settings, formatted bold and red
 print(f"{ansi_str::bold;red}")

 # Format text, background, and underline with custom colors
 fg_color = 0x8A2BE2
 bg_colors = [100, 232, 170]